 http://gradcollege.okstate.edu/student/thesis/default.html.
 A Graduate College staff member will be available for advice on formatting for binding and microfilming.
+In addition, students should follow the guidelines of the Publication Manual of the American Psychological Association.

 Defense Copy (Final Draft).
-The thesis that is defended should contain all of the chapters in a completed form and full documentation.
+The defense copy of the thesis that is defended should contain all of the chapters in a completed form and full documentation.